[09:25 AM] Art Class

 The aroma of soup and spiced broth blended with the chatter of students.
 At their usual table, Raffy and the others fell into a relaxed discussion about their semester break plans.

-“Oh, by the way, Zra,” she said, “my roommate wants to join us.
+“Oh, by the way, Zra,” she said.
+“My roommate wants to join us.
 Is that okay?”

 “A girl?”
-Ezra asked, curious.
+Ezra asked, raising an eyebrow.

 “Yeah.
 First time hiking, apparently.”